hengputh52/Hospital-Perscription-System/README.md

 # Hospital Prescription System
+This project is built by Lon Mengheng and May Kunaphivath from Software Egnineering (G2) at Cambodia Academy of Digital Technology

 Small file-backed Hospital Prescription & Medication Tracking console app in Dart.
 Data is stored as JSON files under `lib/data/`.